gdevic/A-Z80/cpu/readme.txt

 Each functional block contains a Quartus project file:
 ./<block>/test_<block>.qpf

-They are only used as containers for individual modules; the top-level design is in the "toplevel" folder.
+They are only used as containers for various files within individual modules;
+the top-level design is in the "toplevel" folder.

 Majority of sub-modules are designed in the Quartus schematic editor and then exported to Verilog for simulation and the top-level integration.